iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 true, the *then* body is evaluated.
 Otherwise, the *else* body is evaluated.

 Clojure has two boolean values: `true` and `false`.
 However, all values can be used in a boolean context like `if`.
-Everything except `nil` and `false` act as `true`.
+Everything except `nil` and `false` acts as `true`.
 For example, all of the following are valid Clojure:

 ~~~ {.clojure}
 (if "foo" "truthy" "falsey") ;=> "truthy"